Get us in your inbox

 • Pubs

-If there’s a pub with a better ceiling in anywhere in the world, we haven’t been to it.
+If there’s a pub with a better ceiling anywhere in the world, we haven’t been to it.
 The rest of the building isn’t bad, either; it’s Grade II-listed and dates back to the early nineteenth century.
 Just on the cusp of the Northern Quarter, the Crown and Kettle is a neat hybrid of hipster scene pub and good-and-proper local.
-The beer is decidedly craft: local brewers Big Trip, Pomana Island and Shindiggers are all regulars on cask and from further afield there are guest lagers from the likes of Camden Town and Edinburgh's Moonwake breweries.
+The beer is decidedly craft: local brewers Big Trip and ShinDigger are regulars on cask, and from further afield, there are guest lagers from all around the country.

 Advertising